shhudspeth/hb-project-shelve-it/README.md

               -  include a recommender system for book recs based on bookself
             NEW:
-              - sort bookshelves by reading, owned, liked, did not like statuses
+              - sort bookshelves by reading, owned, liked, did not like statuses -- add a library feature
+              -- add an indie bookstore feature
+              -- use selenium to open a webbrowswer for user to reserve books

         - API’s you’re planning to use: